Phones are addictive – FACT!

-You yourself might have managed to keep your smartphone use to a healthy level, but it takes two to tango.
+Whilst you might manage to keep your smartphone use to a healthy level, it takes two to tango.

-Your partner being constantly plugged into a device can cause all kinds of relationship issues, as you can easily start to feel like they value their virtual life more than they do you.
+Your partner being constantly plugged into a device can cause all kinds of relationship issues.
+You can easily start to feel like they value their virtual life more than they do you.

-The feeling that you get when your partner snubs you for their phone, known as ‘phubbing,’ is just like experiencing emotional infidelity.
+The feeling that you get when your partner snubs you for their phone, known as ‘phubbing,’ is a painful one, right?